nezbeepy/ETL_Pipeline/README.md

-#Simple ETL Pipeline

-A simple beginner ETL Pipeline made in python:
+A simple ETL Pipeline made in python:

 This is my first project I did on my own using python.
 I wanted to extract data from from a sports api to give me the current standings in the Premire League and store it to a database.
 I used the request library to make a call to the api to get the current standings.
 I then converted the information into a JSON format